ibraim-gm/emacs-devtools/README.md

         cp ~/.emacs.d/samples/sample-.gnus.el ~/.gnus.el

 Now, open the `.emacs` and follow the comments to configure what you need.
 If you want to use Gnus with GMail, don't forget to edit the `.gnus.el` file.
-If you use the IDE support, you should byte-compile it for faster startup times:
+If you use the IDE support or Gnus with BBDB, you should byte-compile it for faster startup times:

         cd ~/.emacs.d/packages/cedet-1.1
         make
         cd ~/.emacs.d/packages/ecb-2.40
+        make
+        cd ~/.emacs.d/packages/bbdb-2.35
+        ./configure
         make

 ## Quick-and-dirty tutorial